Planck 2015 results. XVII. Constraints on primordial non-Gaussianity

 \subsection{Agreement between estimators on a map-by-map basis}

 The maps used in this subsection are realistic simulations of the CMB (at resolution $N_\mathrm{side}=2048$) but without any foregrounds.
 They do not contain any primordial NG, but do include ISW-lensing.
-Since the final FFP8 simulations were not yet available, the main goal was to make sure that the estimators agreed with each other, not only on average but also on a map-by-map basis.
+Since the final FFP8 simulations were not yet available, the main goal was to make sure that the estimators agreed with each other, not only on average, but also on a map-by-map basis.
 For this purpose it was enough to look at only 49 maps.
-Establishing optimality of the estimators requires a larger number of maps and is shown on the definitive FFP8 simulations in Sect.~\ref{Sec_valid_est_3}.
+Establishing optimality of the estimators requires a larger number of maps, and is shown on the FFP8 simulations in Sect.~\ref{Sec_valid_est_3}.

-In our first test we include the effect of the 143~GHz beam, but in other respects the simulations are ideal (no noise, no mask).
+In our first test we include the effect of the 143~GHz beam, but in other respects the simulations are ideal (no noise, and no mask).
 The analysis used $\ell_\mathrm{max}=2000$ for both \itT\ and \itE.\ The results for the average over the maps for the KSW, binned, and both modal estimators, as well as for the difference between each estimator and KSW, are shown in Table~\ref{Tab_valid_ideal}.
 The shapes are assumed to be independent in this analysis, which means that the bias on the local shape due to the ISW-lensing effect is clearly visible.
 Results are shown for \itT-only, \itE-only, and the full combined \itT+\itE\ analysis.
 Note that the second modal implementation cannot compute results for \itE\ alone.
 One clearly sees that the results agree very well.
 It is also interesting to note that in this ideal noiseless case, one can actually determine $f_\mathrm{NL}$ more accurately from polarization alone than from temperature alone.
 This is due to the narrower transfer function in polarization, so that the primordial bispectrum is less smoothed in its projection to two-dimensional harmonic space.